yeswecan/Playerok_rewrite/AIDocs/playlist_editor_page_spec.md

 - **Disabled State**: During animations, both dragging and checkbox interactions are temporarily disabled to prevent conflicting operations
 - **Drag Feedback**: When dragging, the item appears slightly elevated with a shadow effect
 - Items provide visual feedback when hovered; clicking any empty area of a track row opens its ActionEditor modal
+- **Cursor Behavior**: track rows show hand/pointer and grab/grabbing cursors as appropriate for hover and drag; the ActionEditorComponent area within each row always displays the standard arrow cursor (cursor-default).

 ## 5. Animation Behavior